There will be Christmas this year.

 “Helping You Choose a Life of Serenity & Strength”

 Lucinda Secrest McDowell is a storyteller and seasoned mentor who engages both heart and mind while “Helping You Choose a Life of Serenity & Strength.”
-She has authored 15 books including “Soul Strong – 7 Keys to a Vibrant Life” and “Life-Giving Choices – 60 Days to What Matters Most.”
-She writes from “Sunnyside” cottage in New England and shares encouraging words at LucindaSecrestMcDowell.com
+A graduate of Gordon Conwell Theological Seminary, she has authored 16 books including “Soul Strong – 7 Keys to a Vibrant Life” , “Life-Giving Choices – 60 Days to What Matters Most,” “God’s Purpose for You,” and “The Courage to Write.”
+(Purchasing my books here benefits me as an Amazon associate.)
+She writes from “Sunnyside” cottage in New England and shares encouraging words weekly at LucindaSecrestMcDowell.com